CholGen/bacpage-resources/Writerside/topics/Antimicrobial-Resistance-Profiling.md

         Run the profiling pipeline with the following command
         <code-block>bacpage profile .</code-block>
         <note>
-            By default, <code>bacpage</code> profiles your sequences against the Comprehensive Antimicrobial Resistence Database
+            By default, <code>bacpage</code> profiles your sequences against the Comprehensive Antimicrobial Resistance Database
             (card).
-If you would prefer to use a different database, change the "<i>antibiotic_resistance/database</i>" value in <code><b>[project-path]</b>/config.yaml</code> to any database listed by the command: <code>abricate --list</code>.
+If you prefer to use a different database, change the "<i>antibiotic_resistance/database</i>" value in <code><b>[project-path]</b>/config.yaml</code> to any database listed by the command: <code>abricate --list</code>.
         </note>
     </step>
 </procedure>

-The pipeline will profile your sequences for antimicrobial resistence genes using <code>abricate</code> and save the results to <code><b>[project-path]</b>/results/reports/antibiotic_resistance_detailed.tsv</code>.
+The pipeline will profile your sequences for antimicrobial resistance genes using <code>abricate</code> and save the results to <code><b>[project-path]</b>/results/reports/antibiotic_resistance_detailed.tsv</code>.
 The significant columns of the results are as follows:
 <deflist type="narrow">